 Click Stop All Stations to stop all stations immediately, including those in the queue.
-To stop (or de-queue) an individual station (either running or in the queue waiting to run), tap the station card on the homepage and select Yes to stop the selected station.
+To stop (or de-queue) an individual station (either running or in the queue waiting), tap/click the station card on the homepage, and select Yes to confirm.